avatar

 FCM is cheapest in dollars but most expensive in engineering time, since segmentation, journeys, A/B testing, and multi-channel orchestration must be built or bought.
 Managed platforms absorb that work for a subscription.
 Estimate the FTE cost: a managed platform typically pays back within one to two engineer-quarters of saved build time.

-This walkthrough uses EngageLab AppPush , the multi-channel platform that adds the Huawei, Xiaomi, OPPO, and vivo channels FCM cannot reach.
-The steps work as a checklist for any managed provider, but the fastest way to follow along is to create a free EngageLab account and click through each one in the live console.
+This walkthrough uses AppPush , the push product reviewed in Part 1, which adds the Huawei, Xiaomi, OPPO, and vivo channels FCM cannot reach.
+The steps work as a checklist for any managed provider, but the fastest way to follow along is to start a free 30-day trial account and click through each one in the live console.

 1. Open or set up the AppPush service

-Sign in to EngageLab and open AppPush .
+Sign in to the console and open AppPush .
 If this is a new app, create it and note the AppKey : that key ties every send, credential, and report back to this app, so keep it handy for your SDK integration.

 Open or enable the AppPush service for a new app in the console